Breast cancer misdiagnosis claims

 How a delayed diagnosis changes your treatment and your body

+The damages we recover reflect that escalation.
+A later diagnosis can result in more extensive surgery and long-term consequences that earlier treatment may have avoided.
 For some women the delay turns a survivable cancer into a fatal one.
-We act for families in fatal medical negligence claims where a wife, mother or partner would still be alive if her symptoms had been investigated when she first raised them.
+We act for families in fatal medical negligence claims where a family member would still be alive if her symptoms had been investigated when she first raised them.

 What breast cancer compensation typically covers